darkTeaLeaf/art_generator/README.md

 * selection function (choose the best chromosomes according to fitness score)
 * crossover (merge two best chromosomes to produce new population)
 * mutation (add some noise to new population)
+* termination (finish iterations and choose the best chromosome from the last population)

 ## Initialization of the first population
 For the current implementation, each population consists of 3 (number can be changed) images as chromosomes with pixels as genes.